-During one of our recent trips to Disney, we were able to check out Chef Mickey’s for breakfast.
-Chef Mickey’s is a character buffet dining experience at the Contemporary Resort, featuring Mickey, Minnie, Donald, Goofy and Pluto.
-We, of course, wanted to report for you guys, so here is our Chef Mickey’s Review!
+During one of our recent trips to Walt Disney World, we were able to check out Chef Mickey’s for breakfast.
+Chef Mickey’s is a character buffet dining experience at Disney’s Contemporary Resort, serving breakfast and dinner Monday through Saturday, and serving brunch and dinner on Sunday.
+Reservations are hard to get at this popular restaurant that features Mickey Mouse, Minnie Mouse, Donald Duck, Goofy and Pluto – all in their Chef’s best.
+We, of course, wanted to report for you guys, so here is our review!

 Our Chef Mickey’s Review

 We got the chance to eat at breakfast Chef Mickey’s during our Walt Disney World vacation in December 2018.
 Our reservation for Chef Mickey’s was for 7:40 am.
 We made reservations at time specifically so we could eat and then go right over to Magic Kingdom – one of our favorite tips is the pre-park opening ADR.
 Whether for FastPasses or Dining, making reservations at Walt Disney World is key – they allow you to experience the attractions or dining that you want at the time that makes the most sense for your specific touring plan.
 As I stated above, we wanted some time in the Magic Kingdom first thing in the morning.
 Having reservations this early allowed us to accomplish that goal.